-* You may need to open this PDF in Adobe Reader or another browser such as Firefox.
+* You may need to open PDF in Adobe Reader or another browser such as Firefox.

 The CLASS Advisory Board Award for Excellence in Undergraduate Teaching has been established to recognize annually a full-time CLASS faculty member of any rank for a record of undergraduate teaching excellence at the University of North Texas over at least a five-year period.
-The recipient of this $1,000 award will be recognized at the CLASS Advisory Board Awards Ceremony on September 19, 2019.
+The recipient of this $1,000 award will be recognized at the CLASS Advisory Board Awards Ceremony in September 2020.

 Eligibility: All full-time CLASS faculty members are eligible, but previous recipients are not eligible for nomination during the five years following receipt of the award.
 Faculty must be nominated by their department chair, and each department may submit only one nomination per year.

 Selection Criteria: Selection is based on an application packet that documents teaching excellence over at least a five-year period of time while at UNT.
 The CLASS Advisory Board is free to solicit additional input regarding the teaching record of any nominee.
 The Board will give particularly strong consideration to nominees who document an established record of helping students prepare for successful lives and careers after graduation.

 - An application form signed by the award nominee and his/her chair.

 - A current curriculum vitae that highlights teaching awards (received and nominated), teaching-related research efforts, teaching innovations, new courses developed, courses taught, etc., providing clear evidence that the nominee has made excellent teaching contributions to the university.

 - A one-page statement of the nominee's teaching philosophy and perceptions of his/her teaching activities.

 - A tabulated summary of departmental student evaluations over the past five or more years, that show the nominee's relative standing in his/her department.